orsinium-labs/flake8-todos/README.md

 ## License

-The content of this repository is released under the [3-clause BSD license](http://opensource.org/licenses/BSD-3-Clause).
++ The content of this repository contains a public fork of flake8-todos developed by [EclecticIQ B.V.](https://github.com/eclecticiq).
+Release 0.1.2 of the package was licensed under MIT License.
+File [LICENSE](LICENSE) contains the original license file.
-See the [LICENSE](LICENSE) file for more information.
++ The fork is distributed under the same license and conditions.
++ Release 0.1.2, all earlier releases, and corresponding source code are licensed under copyright "2019 EclecticIQ".
++ All the later changes and distributions starting from 0.1.4 inclusively are licensed under copyright "2020 Gram <gram@orsinium.dev>".
++ Both copyrights are included in releases of the fork since it contains changes from both parties.

+The fork was created to provide source code, distributions, and maintenance for the project.